The

 Brainwriting

-to the 6-3-5 in that the
+is a similar approach to the 6-3-5 in that the

 process starts the same.
 Each participant is afforded the time and space to